Transiting Exoplanet Survey Satellite: Extended missions

-During the second extended mission, the full-frame image cadence will be further increased from every 10 minutes to every 200 seconds.
+During the second extended mission, the full-frame image cadence will be further increased from every 10 minutes to every 200 seconds, number of 2-minute cadence targets reduced to ~8000 per sector, and number of 20-second cadence targets increased to ~2000 per sector.

 Launch

 In December 2014, SpaceX was awarded the contract to launch TESS in August 2017, for a total contract value of US$87 million.
 The 362 kg spacecraft was originally scheduled to launch on 20 March 2018, but this was pushed back by SpaceX to allow additional time to prepare the launch vehicle and meet NASA launch service requirements.
 A static fire of the Falcon 9 rocket was completed on 11 April 2018, at approximately 18:30 UTC.
 The launch was postponed again from 16 April 2018, and TESS was eventually launched on a SpaceX Falcon 9 launch vehicle from the SLC-40 launch site at Cape Canaveral Air Force Station (CCAFS) on 18 April 2018.

 The Falcon 9 launch sequence included a 149-second burn by the first stage, followed by a 6-minute second stage burn.
 Meanwhile, the first-stage booster performed controlled-reentry maneuvers and successfully landed on the autonomous drone ship Of Course I Still Love You.
 An experimental water landing was performed for the fairing, as part of SpaceX's attempt to develop fairing reusability.

 After coasting for 35 minutes, the second stage performed a final 54-second burn that placed TESS into a supersynchronous transfer orbit of 200 × 270000 km at an inclination of 28.50°.
 The second stage released the payload, after which the stage itself was placed in a heliocentric orbit.